gmsantos/azure-data-exams-prep/README.md

-# Azure Data Engineer Exams preparation
+# Azure Data Exams preparation

  > **NOTICE** This guide is not up-to-date with the lastest exam skill set.
  >